 - Wide-format printing: The Pixma Pro 9000 handles a maximum paper size of 13 x 19 inches.
 This can adequately accommodate the needs of any digital painter, graphic designer or photographer.

 - Ambient Light Correction feature: This is one of my favourite features of this printer.
 It allows you to print images in the exact color tones that they’ll be displayed in to ensure your art is seen how it was intended to be.

 - Small and lightweight: The Canon Pro 9000 weighs 32lbs. and measures 26 x 13.9 x 7.6 inches.
 It’s compact enough for both home and office use.

 - Large footprint: The printer measures a chunky 13.9 x 26 x 7.6 inches and weighs 14.6 kilos, meaning it’s hard to move around when you’re on the go

-Overall, the Canon Pixma Pro 9000 is a wonderful fit for photographers due to its Ambient Light Correction feature which automatically corrects colour tones.
+Overall, the Canon Pixma Pro 9000 is a wonderful fit for photographers due to its Ambient Light Correction feature, which automatically corrects color tones.

 4. Epson Expression Photo HD XP-15000 Wide Format Printer

 When it comes to versatility, there aren’t many art printers as versatile as Epson’s Expression XP-15000.